 Cohabitation & Alimony Reform

 To be clear, when the Quinns entered into their agreement, the 2014 Act was not yet enacted.
 According to the relevant law at the time, found in the Konzelman case, cohabitation was considered a relationship that was shown to be “serious and lasting.”
 There really was no question that Ms. Quinn’s relationship fit this description.
 The Act now specifically states that “alimony may be suspended or terminated if the payee cohabits with another person.”
 So, under the act, Mr. Quinn’s alimony could have been merely suspended.
 But, because the Act didn’t exist at the time of their agreement, the agreement fully applied.
 No suspension, only termination of the alimony payments for Ms. Quinn’s cohabiting with her boyfriend.

 Those who called for alimony reform do believe that the Alimony Reform Act did level the playing field more for those paying alimony, especially with the elimination of permanent alimony.
-But, as the Act is interpreted and applied to specific cases here in New Jersey, it is going to continue to be analyzed as to its meaning, scope and intent, something that Weinberger Divorce & Family Law Group founder, Bari Weinberger recently wrote about: Why Questions About Cohabitation and Alimony Still Linger After Alimony Reform.
+But, as the Act is interpreted and applied to specific cases here in New Jersey, it is going to continue to be analyzed as to its meaning, scope and intent, something that Weinberger Divorce & Family Law Group, LLC founder, Bari Weinberger recently wrote about: Why Questions About Cohabitation and Alimony Still Linger After Alimony Reform.

 Do you have questions about your alimony agreement?
-If you are paying or receiving alimony and have questions about your rights and obligations, please contact us today to set up your free consultation with one of our experienced and dedicated family law attorneys.
+If you are paying or receiving alimony and have questions about your rights and obligations, please contact us today to set up your initial consultation with one of our experienced and dedicated family law attorneys.